 As a once-architect, I couldn’t grasp anything that smacked of aesthetics.
 Everything from squalid huts to post-modern Soviet-style blocks were omnipresent, streets intersecting and disappearing at odd angles, shops that had no stock.
 Everything was short and squat like a sumo wrestler and when you traversed the city, you felt every three seconds as if the weight of old, out of control magic was about to squash you.
 There were many, many object examples lest you forgot.

 So here I was, trundling down a side avenue in the Domains’ weirdest city surrounded by an honor guard of hardened thugs on my way to the head thugee’s hideout.
 I think the massive infusion of adrenalin unlocked chambers of memory that I really preferred not to remember.

 When the battered maglev convulsed to a stop outside of one of the ancient composite blockhouses, I was “invited” to follow Maz, et. al., inside, down a staircase into a poorly-lit basement right out of The Scorch Trials, and see Kell for the first time in nine thousand years.

 “Thanks for coming,” he had the manners to stand, “and welcome home.
 We’ve missed you, Titus.”

 Kell was an unremarkable human.
 Well, in the physical sense.
-He’d been a Fourth Circle City native, average height and looks, dark skinned and shaved head, that found life on Here rather boring, and set out to find mischief wherever he could.
+He’d been a Fourth Circle City native, average height and looks, dark skinned and shaved head, Dressed in sage green trousers—always with well-pressed creases—and a plaid shirt partially hidden by a dark diarrhea brown woven thing that may have once passed for a sweater vest on Earth, he wasn’t even born when that look that was ugly.
+Yet he found life on Here rather boring, and set out to find mischief wherever he could.
 Naturally, Special Circumstances drew him like a moth to flame.
 Damn.
 I wished for a bug zapper.